 Ground source heat pumps are generally better suited to new-build properties than retrofitting to an existing home.
 This is because costs could be reduced if the heat pump is included as part of the building's specification, rather than having to fit underfloor heating later on.

-If you want to retrofit an existing home with a ground source heat pump, remember that payments from the RHI can help with offsetting the cost of replacing an old heating system.
+If you want to retrofit an existing home with a ground source heat pump, you may be able to get a grant to help pay some of the cost of replacing an old heating system.

 A well-insulated house is essential to making the most of the heat generated by your ground source heat pump.
 Otherwise the heat escapes more easily.